solsoftware/capsula/tutorial.md

 });
 ```

-As shown in the last line of the *Application* capsule's body, an output operation of the delivery module has been wired to an input operation of archive module and an output operation of the application capsule itself.
+As shown in the last line of the application capsule's body, an output operation of the delivery module has been wired to an input operation of archive module and an output operation of the application capsule itself.
 The same could be done imperatively:

 ```js
 var Application = capsula.defCapsule({